scalableinternetservices/ucsb_website/project.md

 All sprints end and begin with each week's lab session, save for the last sprint which does not have an ending lab session.

-At the end of each sprint during lab section, you will need to do the
+At the end of each sprint you will:
-following:

 - Ensure all your completed stories are integrated on your master branch.
 - Deploy your project using Elastic Beanstalk.